 Besides, similar to Google PageSpeed Insights, the GTmetrix test also suggests some possible solutions to speed up your e-commerce websites.

 There are more things about GTmextrix that you might be interested in:

-Many people consider Pingdom as the leading free web speed test tool in recent years.
+Many people have considered Pingdom as the leading free web page speed test tool in recent years.

 After examining your site, Pingdom will display a summary.
-The report consists of the overall performance grade, the total load time, the page size, the number of requests, and a comparison of your site speed vs. other sites.
+The report consists of the overall performance grades, the total load times, the page size, the number of requests, and a comparison of your site speed vs. other sites.